PavPavv/my_programming_bookmarks/md/backend/docker.md

 - Containerized apps might need a build step (frontend mostly)
 - Multi-container projects might need to be split (or should be split) across multiple hosts/remote machines (docker-compose)
 - Use **COPY** to copy a code snapshot into the image
+- Stages can copy results (created files and folders) from each other
+- You can either build the complete image or select individual stages

 ---
 ---